RoboticGen/obo-car-sdk/README.md

   <p align="center">
     </p>

+---

 ## Introduction

 The **OBOCar SDK** is a lightweight MicroPython library designed for controlling the OBOCar using the ESP32 microcontroller.
-It supports motor control, buzzer interaction, OLED display, and button inputs.
+It supports motor control, buzzer interaction, OLED display, Ultrasonic Sensors and button inputs.
 This guide is tailored for use with **Thonny IDE**.

 ---